cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   time.
 Also some gold levels tweaks.
 After the enemy's initial assault wears off they're not left with much, so I added an event when Orga is attacked to give him some gold back to make up for what I took away.
-17 The Human Attack: just gold tweaks.
+17 The Human Attack: started off as just gold tweaks; also added an event giving Lanbec'h guards when he's attacked to keep the focus on just surviving, rather than trying to kill him.
 18 Northern Alliance: again, mostly just gold tweaks.
 I also tried to make Shan Taum more defensive so he'd defend more against Howgarth rather than killing your green side of orcish allies, but that didn't really work.
 I